nirmalajoshi/Kubernetes_And_Docker/Install_Jenkins_On_Kubernetes/how to run.md

 Check for password in logs.The default username is admin,to obtain password check pod logs and then you can change password later.

-5.To access ,get external ip with below command
+5.To access,get external ip with below command

 minikube service jenkins -n jenkins